 + PRO: Lovely climate

 The sunny skies of California mean the weather in Los Angeles is generally very pleasant, making its scenic beauty even more of a pleasure to live in.
-While the temperatures can get quite high, it's generally a comfortably warm temperature.
-Referred to as a Mediterranean climate, its summers are hot and dry while winters tend to enjoy lesser temperatures and more rainfall.
+While the temperatures can get quite high, it's generally comfortably warm.
+With its Mediterranean climate, LA's summers are hot and dry while winters tend to enjoy lesser temperatures and more rainfall.

 Working in Los Angeles

 There are opportunities in nearly every sector for those looking to work in Los Angeles.
 Unemployment rates have been low in recent times, and vacancies abound in everything from IT to logistics, though the city's main draw lies in its entertainment, fashion, and service industries.
 Start-ups are well supported and those in hospitality also enjoy competitive incomes.